jonas089/casper-circom/README.md

 rustup target add wasm32-unknown-unknown cargo build --release --target wasm32-unknown-unknown
 ```
 :warning: Do not attempt to build the `casper-circom` crate with the wasm32 target, this will error.
-Make sure to cd into the `circom-casper` crate before running the build command!
+Make sure to cd into the `circom-contract` crate before running the build command!

 The compiled contract can be found in `target/wasm32-unknown-unknown/release/circom-contract.wasm`